- travellers inevitably will experience a country's local cuisine and its unique taste of food.

-Food Tourism is an added incentive and is definitely one that’s here to stay with generations of visiting tourists.
-There’s also that burgeoning number of savvy travelers around the world who prefer the D-I-Y experience in planning and booking their holidays.
-Unfortunately, for travelers who are unfamiliar with the language of a website, they will not get to know important information such as ‘things to see’, ‘things to do’, ‘unique eats that made the country famous’, etc. It is obvious that these travelers will give a higher ‘bounce rate’ for the website.
+Food Tourism is an added incentive and is definitely one that's here to stay with generations of visiting tourists.
+There's also that burgeoning number of savvy travellers around the world who prefer the D-I-Y experience in planning and booking their holidays.
+Unfortunately, for travellers who are unfamiliar with the language of a website, they will not get to know important information such as ‘things to see', ‘things to do', ‘unique eats that made the country famous', etc. It is obvious that these travellers will give a higher ‘bounce rate' for the website.
 They would rather browse other websites promoting the same destination in their preferred language.

 For hospitality or leisure establishments that deliver the vital linguistic connection with the enlarged native-speaking audiences around the world, their returns are in many folds, while the country or region too will enjoy tangible economic benefits, such as:

 - Increased visitor numbers: translating to higher popularity as a preferred destination.